 Students must satisfactorily complete the core curriculum in order to move up to Kazami Ryu 2.

 The test for this will be tying a suspension worthy 3 rope chest harness in 7:30.
 How long it takes to graduate is entirely dependant on how often a student practices.
+But to give an idea, the average student takes around 6 lessons to graduate, but it depends on previous rope experience and natural ability, so some people are more, some less.
+And home practice is our biggest recommendation to moving through quickly.

 In this class, students will use the material learned in Kazami Ryu 1 to start doing partial suspensions safely, comfortably and with finesse.